 Sponsors have spent considerable money to ensure that trophies and recognition keeper plaques are available each year.
 Winning teams deserve to be recognized in front of their peers.
 As such, it is up to the preceding year's winners to return the award trophy so it can be presented for the current year.
-Each team is required to bring the trophy to either the SMA safety meeting before the competition or ensure that it is delivered to the banquet before the awards ceremony.
+When placing new nameplates on the trophies, please ensure that they are shaped the same as the previous years.
+Each team is required to bring the trophy to the competition grounds during the equipment drop off.
 Failure to return trophies will result in the team being placed last in the draw for the following year's competition.